fujitsu/fujitsu-ansible-irmc-integration/docs/CONTRIBUTING.md

 # Contribution Guidelines

+**Note**:
+This document may not display properly when viewed on <https://galaxy.ansible.com/>.
+Therefore, it is recommended to view it on [github.com](https://github.com/fujitsu/fujitsu-ansible-irmc-integration).

 ## 1. Introduction

-This project provides an Ansible collection for managing Fujitsu PRIMERGY series systems.
+This project provides an Ansible collection for managing the PRIMERGY series, a product of Fsas Technologies Inc.

 - Ansible modules to control nodes via iRMC, the remote management feature of PRIMERGY
 - Ansible roles to set up iRMC devices and Windows Servers based on PRIMERGY's "Configuration Sheets"